Master data management

 Daniel Keys Moran

-One of the most important aspects of running a business today is the management and maintenance of your integrity of data.
-The complexity of the 21st century global economy is ever growing, and that makes it essential for organizations to be able to create, manage and deliver a single, best version of the truth.
-The reason for this is that it makes it possible to optimize your product, customer and digital experience – and this enables you to drive true digital transformation.
+One of the most critical aspects of running a business today is ensuring the integrity of your data.
+The complexity of the 21st-century global economy is ever-growing, making it essential for organizations to create, manage, and deliver a single, trusted version of the truth.
+This enables the optimization of products, customer relationships, and digital experiences – all of which are key drivers of true digital transformation.

-Many businesses – especially global enterprises – have hundreds of different applications and systems such as CRM and ERP.
-This means that when data crosses organizational departments or divisions, it can easily become duplicated, fragmented or, most commonly, outdated.
-This is where master data management enters the picture.
+Many businesses – especially global enterprises – operate hundreds of different applications and systems, such as CRM and ERP.
+As data moves between departments or divisions, it can easily become duplicated, fragmented, or, most commonly, outdated.
+This is where master data management comes into play.

-Master data management is a product of necessity.
-It is an essential solution that provides complete and consistent access and visibility of data concerning everything from products, customers and suppliers to employees, locations and assets.
-And most importantly, master data management makes it possible for your entire organization to make important data driven decisions – and this generates value, revenue and operational agility.
+Master data management has become a necessity.
+It is a vital solution that ensures complete and consistent access to data relating to products, customers, suppliers, employees, locations, and assets.
+Most importantly, it empowers your entire organization to make informed, data-driven decisions – generating value, revenue, and operational agility.

-But what exactly is master data management, and why is it so important?
-In this entry, you will learn everything you need to know about master data and master data management, and why master data management is one of your most important corporate resources.
+So, what exactly is master data management, and why is it so important?
+In this section, you will learn everything you need to know about master data and master data management – and why it stands among your most valuable corporate resources.

 What is master data?